Frequently Asked Questions

 The key to understanding and hearing God’s voice is recognizing that He speaks to our born-again spirits.
 By tuning out of your fleshly senses and focusing on your spirit, you become more attuned to how God speaks to you personally.
 The more you immerse yourself in Scripture and prayer, the clearer and more accurate your discernment of God’s voice will become.

 • Spiritual warfare is the ongoing, unseen battle between the forces of good and evil in the spiritual realm.
 It involves actively confronting and resisting the influences of Satan and his demonic forces, who aim to undermine God's purposes and cause harm to humanity.
-As Ephesians 6:12 NKJV describes, "For we do not struggle against flesh and blood, but against principalities, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places."
+As Ephesians 6:12 describes, "For we do not struggle against flesh and blood, but against principalities, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places."

 This warfare is characterized by strategic engagement using spiritual weapons provided by God.
 These include prayer, the Word of God (the Bible), faith, righteousness, truth, salvation, and peace (Ephesians 6:13–18).
 Each of these plays a vital role in defending against spiritual attacks and advancing God's kingdom.